 - Decision: endorse, defer (more work needed), or decline

-Endorsement takes 6–12 weeks end to end.
-Decline rates vary by body — Envestors and UK Endorsement Services report approval rates around 30–40%.
+Endorsement takes 6 to 12 weeks end to end.
+Decline rates vary by body, Envestors and UK Endorsement Services report approval rates around 30 to 40%.

 The endorser writes you an endorsement letter referencing the three criteria.
 You upload this to your Home Office visa application.